 JFK Aiport is one of the busiest airports in the world.
 Traffic to and from the airport, especially during rush hour, can be heavy.

 From most points in midtown Manhattan to JFK, give yourself one hour to drive to JFK.
 In rush hour, add 30 to 60 minutes to that estimate.
 Rush hour in New York City is roughly from 7 a.m. to 10 a.m. and 4 p.m. to 7 p.m.

 One to two hours before you plan to leave for the airport, start checking your GPS to see what current traffic time estimates are looking like as these travel times fluctuate.
 And, of course, check to see if the flight arrival or departure is on time.

 If you arrive at the terminal and your party is not at the curb yet, you may get waved off by the police or airport personnel.
-Know this.
-Accept it.
-Do not fight it.
-If you get a chance to stand a few minutes, then consider yourself lucky.
+If you get a chance to wait there a few minutes, consider yourself lucky.

 Drive smart, too.
 New York drivers may be impatient.
 Some may be discourteous.
-Buck the trend and be nice.
-Let others in.
-Other drivers honking?
-Take a deep breath and keep your cool.
+Take a deep breath, and keep your cool.
 The last thing you want is an accident on the way to the airport or road rage to set in moments before you pick up your party.

-If you can't coordinate with your passengers, then it might be best to use the short-term parking lot nearest their gate and have a plan to meet them.
+If you can't coordinate with your passengers to pick them up right as they are exiting the terminal, then it might be best to use the short-term parking lot nearest their gate and have a plan to meet them inside the airport.

 Only ticketed passengers are allowed through the security lines at JFK.
-You can enter the terminal and go up to the security checkpoint to see your friends and loved ones off.
+You can park and then enter the terminal up to the security checkpoint to see your friends and loved ones off.
 If the passenger needs additional assistance, you will need to contact the airline in advance.